- In eight of the 12 cases analyzed, the impact on the economy was negative

 Once again, there is too big of a burden on monetary policy and it is time for fiscal and structural policy to step up and begin to support GDP growth.”

-The European case is truly amazing:
+The European case is truly amazing (growth vs central bank balance sheet):

 But the Japanese one is simply staggering: